Frequently Asked Questions About Dual Enrollment

 Whom should I contact for assistance in choosing classes?

 Students should first see their high school counselor for information on available courses and your eligibility.
-Students needing more information on courses can contact Aimee Rogers (email@example.com), Director of Professional Development.
-All high school students taking courses through UNC Dual Enrollment must have a parent/guardian sign their Participation Agreement Form (available on your high school course list page).
+All high school students taking courses through UNC Dual Enrollment must have a parent/guardian sign their Participation Agreement Form during the UNC dual enrollment application process.

 What kind of grades do I have to maintain?